radius-project/radius/docs/content/concepts/_index.md

 Therefore it is desirable to move the declaration of *how many replicas* out of the Component definition, and into where the Component is deployed.
 This approach is much more flexible and organized, since the Component only contains deployment-agnostic details.
 The decision of *how many replicas* can be made by another person, or could live in another source code repository.

+{{% alert title="💡 Separation of concerns" color="primary" %}}
-> 💡 This use of a manual scalar trait is an example of separation of concerns.
+This use of a manual scalar trait is an example of separation of concerns.
 The concern of *how many replicas* is separated from describing the intentions and requirements of the code.
+{{% /alert %}}

 Another benefit of traits is that for operational behaviors like the *number of replicas*, Radius provides a consistent vocabulary.
 The trait definition for manual scaling is the same across a variety of different resource types.